preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/user-profile-card/index.rst

 .. image:: profile-card-example-jorg.png

-**Note!** In Omnia on-prem, all options referring to Delve is removed, as it's a Microsoft 365 feature and therefoe not available on-prem.
+**Note!** In Omnia on-prem, all options referring to Delve is removed, as it's a Microsoft 365 feature and therefore not available on-prem.

 The new user profile card also includes the possibility to browse who reports to who in the organization.